 Scripture states that the church’s primary mission is to serve the spiritual needs of the community (ministry of the Word); however, the church cannot overlook the importance of serving physical needs (ministries of mercy).
 The Scriptures teach us that we are to care for the poor (Deut 15:7-8), weak, needy, and fatherless (Psa 82:3-4), strangers (Deut 10:19, 14:28-29; Deut 15:11; Lev 19:10, 23:22, Prov 22:9), the sick (Matt 8:1-4, Mark 2:1-12) the hungry (Matt 14:13-21), and widows (Acts 6:1-4).
 Those who have been served by Christ and have been shown great mercy are to serve and show great mercy to other believers and to the world (Phil 2:1-4, Matt 25:34-36, James 2:14-18, 1 John 3:16-18).

 8. Missions Mentality

-The concept of missions originates in the plan of God to build his church (Matthew 16:18), by calling out of the world a people for his name (Acts 15:14).
-The people that God has called out of the world and placed into the Church, the Body of Christ (1 Corinthians 12:13, 27; Ephesians 4:12) have been given a mission.
+The concept of missions originates in the plan of God to build His church (Matt 16:18), by calling out of the world a people for His name (Acts 15:14).
+The people that God has called out of the world and placed into the church, the body of Christ (1 Cor 12:13, 27; Eph 4:12) have been given a mission.
 “Missions” as used here, refers to the responsibility of the local church in carrying out the command of our Lord to go into all the world (Mark 16:15) and make disciples of all nations (Matt 28:19-20).
 Each ministry must be in some way tied to missions.